tomouellette/CanEvolve.jl/README.md

 #### Acknowledgements

-This package is an extension of the [CancerSeqSim.jl](https://github.com/marcjwilliams1/CancerSeqSim.jl) framework developed by Marc Williams.
+This package makes use of the rKMC simulation algorithm from the [CancerSeqSim.jl](https://github.com/marcjwilliams1/CancerSeqSim.jl) framework developed by Marc Williams.
 In addition, we generate neutral synthetic data using a Pareto distribution with shape and scale parameters retrieved from PCAWG fits by [Caravagna et al., 2020](https://www.nature.com/articles/s41588-020-0675-5).